JohnSnowLabs/spark-nlp/docs/en/nlp_server/installation.md

 The steps you need to follow for deploying NLP Server on AWS are illustrated below.
 First make sure you have a valid AWS account and log in to AWS Marketplace using your credentials.

-NLP Server product is available [here](https://aws.amazon.com/marketplace/pp/prodview-4ohxjejvg7vwm?sr=0-2&ref_=beagle&applicationId=AWSMPContessa).
+NLP Server is available on AWS Marketplace at [this URL](https://aws.amazon.com/marketplace/pp/prodview-4ohxjejvg7vwm?sr=0-2&ref_=beagle&applicationId=AWSMPContessa).

+For deploying NLP Server on AWS, follow the video instructions or the seven steps described below.

+<div class="cell cell--12 cell--lg-6 cell--sm-12"><div class="video-item">{%- include extensions/youtube.html id='3_T0P397i-k' -%}<div class="video-descr">Deploy NLP Server via AWS Marketplace</div></div></div>

 1.Click on `Continue to subscribe` button for creating a subscription to the NLP Server product.
 The software is free of charge.